 Trenton Diontre Shelton, 31, waived his right to a formal arraignment and filed his plea via his attorney, Joel Walker, to charges of attempted murder and willful injury resulting in serious injury.

 The attempted murder charge, a Class B felony punishable by up to 25 years in prison, was added Tuesday.

-He also pleaded guilty to failure to comply with sex offender registry requirements, an aggravated misdemeanor, in a separate case.
+He also pleaded not guilty to failure to comply with sex offender registry requirements, an aggravated misdemeanor, in a separate case.

 A bond review is scheduled Feb.
 28. Walker filed a motion to a bond reduction Wednesday and wrote that Shelton was unable to post $10,000 cash-only bond.

 The same day, Assistant Scott County Attorney Amy Devine filed a resistance to the bond reduction and requested that it be increased to $100,000 cash-only.